 AMD’s 5000 series processors are proving to be fantastic when it comes to performance in there of gaming and other computationally demanding workloads.
 This is especially true for the Ryzen 7 5800X.
-This is leading many people to build or upgrade their PC based around the 5800X.
-But with AMD CPUs being notorious for requiring fast, reliable memory, it’s important that you choose the right RAM for your system.
+This is leading many people to build or upgrade their PC based on the 5800X.
+But with AMD Ryzen CPUs being notorious for requiring fast memory, it’s important that you choose the right RAM for your system.
 Therefore, in this article, we have reviewed the best RAM for Ryzen 7 5800X.

 There are a lot of options if you’re after a good, high-performance RAM kit that will work great with your 5800X CPU.
 But there are a couple of factors you should You’ll want to consider such as the RAM’s frequency and CAS latency.
 Ideally, a frequency of 3600MHz is the sweet spot in terms of price to performance.
 However, if you can afford 4000MHz or greater, you should see slightly improved performance at diminishing returns.

 When you’ve got that covered, then you can go and look at fancy heat spreaders, RGB lights, and additional functionalities.
 But if you still aren’t sure which kit you should be going for, below we’ll be taking a look at 8 options that work great with AMD’s new CPU, the Ryzen 7 5800X.

 SpecificationsMemory Type: DDR4 | Capacity: 16GB (2x8GB) | Speed: 3,600MHz | CAS Latency: 16 | Timings: 16-19-19-39 | Voltage: 1.35V | Height: 43mm/1.69″ | Warranty: Lifetime

 - Rigid built quality with long life

 - Heat shredders keep the temps on the down-low